ChrisTheBaron/cylon-rolling-spider/README.markdown

 0.1.1 - Added example code in README, also added previous release history

+0.2.0 - Added ability to do flips.
+Added documentation for existing commands.
+Updates adaptor to use new constructor.
+Updates driver to call disconnect function

 ## License

 Copyright (c) 2015 Chris Taylor.
 See `LICENSE` for more details